Welcome to the Department of Physiology and Biophysics!

 May 30, 2015

-The Department has scheduled an Open House for the MS in Medical Physiology Program on Saturday, May 30th.
-Prospective students and family members can hear all about our Masters in Medical Physiology program, tour the CWRU campus and department laboratories, and meet faculty and students.
-Deadline for registration is May 26th.
-Please click here to register online for the event.
+The Department hosted an Open House for the MS in Medical Physiology Program on Saturday, May 30th.
+Prospective students and family members heard all about our Masters in Medical Physiology program, toured the CWRU campus and department laboratories, and met faculty and students.
 Please click here for more information.

 April 24, 2015

-Malcolm Hoshi, a Ph.D. candidate affiliated with the lab of Dr. Isabelle Deschenes, will publicly defend his Ph.D. dissertation in a presentation at 2:00 p.m on Friday, April 24, 2015 in School of Medicine E-501.
+Malcolm Hoshi, a Ph.D. candidate with the lab of Dr. Isabelle Deschenes, successfully defended his Ph.D. dissertation in a public presentation on Friday, April 24, 2015.

-The title of Malcolm's presentation is “Unveiling Mechanisms Involved in Non-Traditional Cases of Inherited Cardiac Channelopathies”.
+The title of Dr. Hoshi's dissertation is “Unveiling Mechanisms Involved in Non-Traditional Cases of Inherited Cardiac Channelopathies”.